gatperdut/bg-partner/README.md

 - does the approach of a single timer (from the first loaded entity) do funky stuff with timestop?s

 - package.json: "type": "module" refactor.

+- duration string: implemented in 2 places. merge into a service.